okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/aspnet/integratechallengemagiclink.md

 ### 6: Display a list of challenge methods

 Build a page to display the list of challenge methods returned in the previous step.
 For example, in the sample application, a new `SelectAuthenticatorMethodViewModel` is populated from the `CurrentAuthenticatorEnrollment` object contained in `AuthenticationResponse`.
-Of note, the list of methods is saved to a property called `MethodTypes` of type `IList<AuthenticatorMethodType>`.
+The list of methods is saved to a property called `MethodTypes` of type `IList<AuthenticatorMethodType>`.

 This ViewModel is then consumed in a Razor page.